 Records indicate that Brookfield was named by Alexander Sutherland who was pastor of a church here in 1855.
 The first minister inducted into the Brookfield Presbyterian Church was Rev. William Ross in 1860.
 The present building was dedicated to the Glory of God on August 4, 1895.
 It was moved to its present site in October 1997 from near the corner.
-At that time the church hall was built complete with kitchen, wash rooms and space for Sunday School and a community hall.
+At that time the church hall was built, complete with kitchen, washrooms, space for Sunday School and a community hall.

 The original land was donated by Thomas William Johnston and additional land was donated in 1997 by the Bert Dykerman family.

 The present church building was built by Schurman, Clark & Company.
 In 1997 the church was moved by PD Construction and the new portion was built by D&C Construction with Wayne Houston doing plumbing and Don MacLeod the wiring.

 In the early years the congregation was bilingual with Gaelic and English.
 In 1895 the pews were purchased by families but were deemed free in 1921.